hyperledger/fabric/docs/source/whatis.md

 ## Permissioned vs Permissionless Blockchains

-In a permissionless blockchain virtually anyone can participate, and every participant is anonymous.
+In a permissionless blockchain, virtually anyone can participate, and every participant is anonymous.
 In such a context, there can be no trust other than that the state of the blockchain, prior to a certain depth, is immutable.
 In order to mitigate this absence of trust, permissonless blockchains typically